Smolations/polymerge/README.md

 ### Set an Active Laboratory

-Once the laboratory has been added, you will need to set it as the active laboratory so that polymerge knows where to manage the various polymer branches.
+Once the laboratory has been added, you will need to set it as the active laboratory so that polymerge knows where to manage the various poly branches.
 Once a laboratory has been added to polymerge, more menu options are "unlocked":

                    /)
           __   ___//     ___    _  __  _    _